JCSDA/jedi-docs/docs/jedi-components/ufo/newobsop.rst

 To implement the Observation Operator, one needs to:

 * Specify input variable names (requested from the model) and output variable names (simulated by the observation operator) in :code:`ufo_obsoperator_mod.F90`, subroutine :code:`ufo_obsoperator_setup`.
 The input variable names need to be saved in :code:`self%varin` (set :code:`self%nvars_in` and allocate accordingly), the output variables in :code:`self%varout` (set :code:`self%nvars_out` and allocate accordingly).
 See examples in :code:`ufo/src/ufo/atmvertinterp/ufo_atmvertinterp_mod.F90` and :code:`ufo/src/ufo/crtm/ufo_radiancecrtm_mod.F90`.
-The variables can be hardcoded or controlled from the config file depending on your observation operator.
+The variables can be hard-coded or controlled from the config file depending on your observation operator.

 * Fill in :code:`ufo_obsoperator_simobs` routine.
 This subroutine is for calculating H(x).
 Inputs: :code:`geovals` (horizontally interpolated to obs locations model fields for the variables specified in :code:`self%varin` above), :code:`obss` (observation space, can be used to request observation metadata).
 Output: :code:`hofx` (obs vector to hold H(x)).
 Note that the vector was allocated before the call to :code:`ufo_obsoperator_simobs`, and only needs to be filled in.

 Observation Operator test
 -------------------------